KarthikUday/ESKAPE-AMR-Resistance-Predictor/README.md

 ### Finding 1: The Genomic Feature Gap
-A Random Forest classifier trained exclusively on phenotypic features achieved a mean cross-validated ROC-AUC of 0.724 — meaningful but bounded.
+A Random Forest classifier trained exclusively on phenotypic features achieved a mean cross-validated ROC-AUC of 0.724

 This ceiling is biologically expected.
 AMR is mechanistically driven by genomic events: acquisition of resistance genes (e.g. bla_KPC, mcr-1, vanA),